yalmip/yalmip.github.io/_posts/2017-09-01-The cutsdp solver.md

 If we now add integrality constraints to the model, nothing really changes.
 We are still outer approximating the semidefinite cone, but instead of solving linear programs, we will solve mixed-integer linear programs.
 If the solution to the mixed-integer program satisfies the original semidefinite program, it is our sought solution.
 If not, it must violate some semidefinite constraint, and we can add a cutting plane based on a negative eigenvalue.
 Note that a purely integer semidefinite program, is a mixed-integer linear program in disguise.
 The feasible set is the integer lattice points, and the convex hull of these is a polytope.

-Let us create a mixed-integer semidefinite program, which models a problem where we are in one of two half-moons,  which can be cast as a mixed-integer semidefinite program (in practice you would simply write it using a quadratic constraint and YALMIP would derive a mixed-integer second-order cone problem instead).
+Let us create a mixed-integer semidefinite program, which models a problem where we are in one of two half-moons,  which can be cast as a mixed-integer semidefinite program (in practice you would write it using a quadratic constraint and YALMIP would derive a mixed-integer second-order cone problem instead).
 You must have an efficient [mixed-integer linear programming solver](/tags/#mixed-integer-linear-programming-solver) installed for the cutting-plane iterations to be fast, and you need a [semidefinite-programming solver](/tags/#semidefinite-programming-solver) installed for the first plot to be generated.
-The integrality in the model comes from the use of the combinatorial [implications](/command/implies) with the binary variables  defining which half-moon we are in.
+The integrality in the model comes from the use of combinatorial [implications](/command/implies) with the binary variable defining in which half-moon we are.

 ````matlab
 clf